Homeland Party (UK): Activities

 In September 2024 the Homeland Party held its annual conference in Derbyshire with guest speakers from the far-right European parties Alternative for Germany (AfD) and the Polish Confederation Liberty and Independence, which was met with a protest outside after it was publicised by the anti-fascist group Red Flare.

 In October 2024 Homeland merged with Identity England, a small English branch of the far-right Identitarian movement.

 In March 2025 senior members of the Homeland Party travelled to Germany.
 Whilst there they sent a delegation to the Bundestag, were hosted by AfD and received media training from them.

 In April 2025 the party held its "Big Remigration Conference".
 The speakers included the French conspiracy theorist and novelist Renaud Camus (who originated the Great Replacement conspiracy theory) and Lena Kotré, an AfD member of the Landtag of Brandenburg.
 Camus was denied entry to Britain by the Home Office, which said his presence would not be "conducive to the public good"; he appeared at the conference via a video link.

 In July and August 2025, Homeland members were involved in organising local protests in Epping, Essex, after three charges of sexual assault were brought against an asylum-seeker housed in The Bell Hotel.
-Other far-right groups that have attended include a former Combat 18 member, some former For Britain members, PA, a Blood & Honour member, Britain First, the British Democratic Party and a number of Reform UK councillors including James Reagan.
+Other far-right groups that have attended include a former member of the Combat 18 neo-Nazi terrorist group, some former For Britain members, PA, a Blood & Honour member, Britain First, the British Democratic Party and a number of Reform UK councillors including James Reagan.
 Having started on 13 July, the protests continued for some time, with the most recent occurring on 17 August.
 Some protests have met counter-protests by Stand Up To Racism.
 There have been reports of violence, although the police reports indicate that the more recent protests have been mostly peaceful.
 Major Homeland organisers included Callum Barker and Andrew Piper.
 Piper, a Market Deeping councillor, has made antisemitic posts online while Barker, a former PA member, posed for a photograph with a copy of the American domestic terrorist Ted Kaczynski's manifesto, Industrial Society and Its Future, and shared neo-Nazi content online.

+The party did not stand any candidates in England's 2026 local elections.
+In response to this, Mark Collett, the leader of Patriotic Alternative called the Homeland Party "a grift operation".

+In July of 2026, Searchlight reported that the party's collapse had deepened, with chat groups being purged, and the membership had greatly fallen since the earlier peaks; partly due to previous high profile defections.
+In September 2026 they reported that the Homeland Party and Kenny Smith's social media accounts had been shut down.